defunkt/repl/README.md

     Did you mean this?
       add

-Or *EVEN*:
-Use %s to tell repl where to put the input
+You can also use `%s` to tell repl where to stick the input:

     $ repl heroku %s --app domainy
     >> info